 We assign Aa3(Stable)/P-1 deposit and issuer ratings and A2 junior senior unsecured ratings to Landesbank Hessen-Thueringen GZ (Helaba).
-Furthermore, we assign a baa2 Baseline Credit Assessment (BCA), a baa1 Adjusted BCA and Aa3/P-1 Counterparty Risk Ratings (CRRs).
+We further assign a baa2 Baseline Credit Assessment (BCA), a baa1 Adjusted BCA and Aa3/P-1 Counterparty Risk Ratings (CRRs).

-Helaba's issuer ratings reflect (1) its baa2 BCA; (2) its baa1 Adjusted BCA, incorporating one notch of uplift based on affiliate support from Sparkassen-Finanzgruppe (S-Group, Aa2 stable, a21); (3) the results of our Advanced Loss Given Failure (LGF) analysis, which provide three notches of rating uplift for senior unsecured debt; and (4) our assumptions of moderate support from the Government of Germany (Aaa stable2) resulting in one notch rating uplift.
+Helaba's issuer ratings reflect (1) its baa2 BCA; (2) its baa1 Adjusted BCA, incorporating one notch of uplift based on affiliate support from Sparkassen-Finanzgruppe (S-Group, Aa2 stable, a21); (3) the results of our Advanced Loss Given Failure (LGF) analysis, which provide three notches of rating uplift for senior unsecured debt; and (4) our assumptions of moderate support from the Government of Germany (Aaa stable2), resulting in one notch of rating uplift.

-The baa2 BCA reflects Helaba's (1) strong risk-weighted capitalisation and its weaker leverage ratio, (2) low volume of nonperforming loans, indicating strong asset quality, and (3) comfortable liquid resources.
-Furthermore, the BCA reflects the bank's asset risk concentrations related to substantial exposure to international commercial real estate (CRE) markets, its only modest profitability and a funding structure that relies on significant market funding access, partially balanced by stable sector funding and adequate liquidity.
+The baa2 BCA reflects Helaba's (1) sound risk-weighted capitalisation and its weak leverage ratio; (2) low volume of nonperforming loans, indicating strong asset quality; and (3) comfortable liquid resources.
+The BCA reflects the bank's asset-risk concentration related to substantial exposure to international commercial real estate (CRE) markets, its only modest profitability and a funding structure that relies on significant market funding access, partially balanced by stable sector funding and adequate liquidity.